heremaps/naksha/docs/LIFECYCLE.md

 While the action is set to `CREATED`, the _operation_ is set to `FORKED`, so originates from a different source, or the _ID_ was changed.

 A client may manually set an `origin`, the storage will detect if this is a valid _GUID_ (syntactically valid), and when it is, it will switch the operation to `FORKED` as well, this is necessary to perform [rebasing](#rebased) later.
 If the `origin` is set to a value that is no valid _GUID_ the behavior is undefined, but the `origin` should still be persisted.

-### UPSERT
-Technically the _storage_ supports an _UPSERT_ operation, but eventually it is just automatically resolved by the _storage_ into either create or update, depending on the feature exists already, or is new.
-The _UPSERT_ is no real action nor an operation, it always will result in one of the other actions and operations.

 ### UPDATED
 When a feature is updated by the client, the `action` is set to `UPDATED` by the client.